weiguanwang/Information_Leakage_in_Backtesting/README.md

   4. `interest_rate.csv` contains the interest rate derived from zero-coupon bond for maturity larger than 7 days, downloaded from OptionMetrics.

+## Known issues

+1. We use business day convention when counting and offsetting days, where business days consist of all weekdays.
+However, the stock/option trading days are a subset of  business days due to the existence of certain public holidays.
+For instance, Martin Luther King Day is not a trading day on the Chicago Board Option Exchange, where the S\&P 500 options are traded.
+The current code does not take this difference into account, and hence unnecessarily removes samples when it cannot obtain the stock/option price at the end of a hedging period.
+This problem has no significant impact for the results and conclusions presented here as it only reduces the sample size, and only by a miniscule amount.

+2. We use continuous compounding in this code for computing the single-period return on the risk-free asset.
+However, Equation (1) in our paper uses simple compounding.
+We admits this inconsistency, but it will only change the results by a miniscule amount.

+We thank Yiren Wu and Max Yang for reporting these two issues to us.

 ## Package information